markusmobius/go-trafilatura/README.md

 ## Status

-This package is still in development and the port process is still not finished.
-There are 14 files with 2,293 lines of code that haven’t been ported, so there is still long way to go.
-Fortunately, it seems most of those leftover Python codes can be left alone because the functionality already available in Go or not useful for our purpose.
+This package is still in development and the port process is finished.
+We only need to catch up to the latest commit in the original Trafilatura.

 As it is right now, the content extractor already functional and can be used within Go code, as can be seen in this [example](examples/from-url.go) :